skibblenybbles/django-daydreamer/README.md

 with attributes such as `login_required_raise` for the `LoginRequired` behavior.
 See the `Denial` documentation above for details.

 #### `daydreamer.views.behaviors.http`

+The view behaviors in the `http` package replace the view function decorators from `django.views.decorators.http`.
+They all have *deny* priority, except for `Condtion`, which has the lowest *allow* priority.

+##### `class RequireGET(daydreamer.views.core.HttpMethodDeny)`

+Replaces the `django.views.decorators.http.require_GET()` view decorator.
+The implementation is trivial, as it simply sets the `http_method_names` attribute to `("get",)`.
+This behavior class is probably not very useful, but it is provided for completeness.

+##### `class RequirePOST(daydreamer.views.core.HttpMethodDeny)`

+Replaces the `django.views.decorators.http.require_POST()` view decorator.
+Like `RequireGET`, its implementation is trivial, setting the `http_method_names` attribute to `("post",)`.

+##### `class RequireSafe(daydreamer.views.core.HttpMethodDeny)`

+Replaces the `django.views.decorators.http.require_safe()` view decorator.
+Again, it is implemented trivially by setting the `http_method_names` attribute to `("get", "head",)`.

+##### `class Condition(daydreamer.views.core.HttpMethodAllow)`

+Replaces the `django.views.decorators.http.condition()` view decorator.
+You may define a `condition_etag()` method to compute the ETag string for the requested resource.
+You may also define a `condition_last_modified()` method to compute the last modified `datetime` for the requested resource.
+Both methods should take the request, arguments and keyword arguments from the URL resolver, i.e.
+`(request, *args, **kwargs)`.
+If neither method is defined, the behavior will be disabled.

+`ETag` and `Last-Modified` headers provide a way to short-circuit a view by immediately returning a 304 not modified response.
+When implemented with a bit of clever caching, you can arrange to avoid all database queries and processing time to render a response, significantly speeding up your application servers' response times.

+Finally, note that the `etag()` and `last_modified()` view decorators from `django.views.decorators.http` are not provided as view behavior classes.
+You can achieve the same functionality as these decorators by defining only one of `condtion_etag()` or `condition_last_modified()` on a `Condition` subclass.

 #### `daydreamer.views.behaviors.cache`

+The view behaviors in the `cache` package replace the view function decorators from `django.views.decorators.cache`.
+They all have the lowest *allow* priority, as caching should only be performed on requests that have not been denied.

+##### `class CachePage(daydreamer.views.core.HttpMethodAllow)`

+Replaces the `django.views.decorators.cache.cache_page()` view decorator.
+You can set any of the `cache_page_timeout`, `cache_page_cache` or `cache_page_key_prefix` attributes to override Django's defaults for the timeout, cache name or key prefix used for caching.
+You can disable the view behavior's functionality by setting the `cache_page` attribute to a falsy value.

+This view behavior is tempting to use, just like the decorator.
+But, caching is affected by the `Vary` and `Cache-Control` response headers, which may not get set to their final values until the response middleware runs, which will happen after this behavior has been applied.

+Take extra care when using this behavior to make sure that it caches the response at the correct time.
+It's probably safer to use the two-part caching middleware, which you can find in Django's caching docs.
+For relatively safe usage of this behavior, set `settings.CACHE_MIDDLEWARE_ANONYMOUS_ONLY` to `True`, which will prevent accidental caching of resources that may only be accessible to authenticated users.

+For experienced developers, this behavior could be used in concert with `daydreamer.views.behaviors.CacheControl` and `daydreamer.views.behaviors.Vary` to implement safe, page-level caching even for authenticated users.
+However, please read and understand Django's implementation of the `cache_page()` view decorator and the underlying `CacheMiddleware` before making such an attempt.

+##### `class CacheControl(daydreamer.views.core.HttpMethodAllow)`

+Replaces the `django.views.decorators.cache.cache_control()` view decorator.
+This view behavior adds a `Cache-Control` header to the response setting one or more values.
+The behavior is configured by these attributes:

+* `cache_control_public` if `None`, doesn't affect the header.
+If truthy, adds `public` to the header.
+If falsy (and not `None`), adds `private` to the header
+* `cache_control_no_cache` if truthy, adds `no-cache` to the header
+* `cache_control_no_transform` if truthy, adds `no-transform` to the header
+* `cache_control_must_revalidate` if truthy, adds `must-revalidate` to the header
+* `cache_control_proxy_revalidate` if truthy, adds `proxy-revalidate` to the header
+* `cache_control_max_age` if not falsy, it must be a number specifying the `max-age` value to add to the header
+* `cache_control_s_maxage` if not falsy, it must be a number specifying the `s-maxage` value to add to the header

+This low-level view behavior manages upstream caching of responses, so be sure you know what you're doing if you choose to use it.
+Otherwise, Django's middleware will handle these details in a minimal and correct way by default.
+You can disable the view behavior's functionality by setting the `cache_control` attribute to a falsy value (`True` by default) or by setting all of the `cache_control_*` attributes to `None`.

+##### `class NeverCache(daydreamer.views.core.HttpMethodAllow)`

+Replaces the `django.views.decorators.cache.never_cache()` view decorator.
+This view behavior adds a `Cache-Control` header with the value `max-age=0` to the response.
+You can disable the view behavior's functionality by setting the `never_cache` attribute to a falsy value (`True` by default).

+As a side note, if `CachePage` is also inherited from and it appears *before* `NeverCache` in the inheritance order, caching will be disabled.
+Otherwise, the page will be cached before the `NeverCache` behavior is applied.
+Combining these behaviors is probably a bad idea.

 #### `daydreamer.views.behaviors.vary`

+The view behaviors in the `vary` package replace the view function decorators from `django.views.decorators.vary`.
+They all have the lowest *allow* priority, as these headers probably don't make sense for error or redirect responses.

+##### `class VaryOnHeaders(daydreamer.views.core.HttpMethodAllow)`

+Replaces the `django.views.decorators.vary.vary_on_headers()` view decorator.
+This view behavior adds the string or iterable of strings specified in the `vary_on_headers` attribute to the response's `Vary` header.
+You can disable the view behavior's functionality by setting `vary_on_headers` to a falsy value (`None` by default).

+##### `class VaryOnCookie(daydreamer.views.core.HttpMethodAllow)`

+Replaces the `django.views.decorators.vary.vary_on_headers()` view decorator.
+It is equivalent to using `VaryOnHeaders` with the `vary_on_headers` attribute set to `"Cookie"`.
+You can disable the view behavior's functionality by setting `vary_on_cookie` to a falsy value (`True` by default).

 ### Miscellaneous